Silecroft railway station

 Silecroft is a railway station on the Cumbrian Coast Line, which runs between Carlisle and Barrow-in-Furness.
 The station, situated 19 mi north-west of Barrow-in-Furness, serves the villages of Kirksanton and Silecroft in Cumbria.
 It is owned by Network Rail and managed by Northern Trains.

 The station is located to the west of the 1970 ft Black Combe Fell.
 It was opened, along with the line, on 1 November 1850 by the Whitehaven and Furness Junction Railway.

-The railway station is a request stop, and one of the many level crossings on this section of the route is controlled from the signal box at its south end.
+The railway station was a request stop until December 2023, and one of the many level crossings on this section of the route is controlled from the signal box at its south end.

 Some through trains to the Furness Line towards Lancaster stop here.

 Facilities

 The station is unstaffed, but like many others on this route had a ticket vending machine installed in 2019 to allow passengers to buy tickets before boarding.
 There are shelters, digital information screens and timetable posters on each platform, along with a telephone for obtaining train running details.
 Level access is available to both platforms, but these are lower than standard and need portable steps for entry or exit from the train (so the station is not suitable for wheelchair users).